takenobu-hs/processor-creative-kit/README.md

 Feature
   - easy try, easy modify
   - a purely functional CPU core (without IO)  (you can embed it anywhere)
-  - including very simple prototype assembler
+  - including a very simple prototype assembler
-  - including very simple prototype debugger
+  - including a very simple prototype debugger
-  - including very simple prototype profiler
+  - including a very simple prototype profiler

 Acknowledgements
   - I was inspired from these packages: